 Buying a home is the biggest investment most people make in their lives.
-But few can afford to do so with cash, which is why buyers need a mortgage to cover the cost.
+However, few can afford to pay cash, which is why most first-time homebuyers need a mortgage to buy a house.

-With Federal Housing Administration loans, borrowers might qualify for mortgages with a down payment as low as 3.5%.
-FHA loans also are easier to get for borrowers with less-than-perfect credit.
-But they come with limits, so here’s what you need to know about FHA loans:
+Getting a mortgage isn’t cheap, but there are options.
+With Federal Housing Administration loans, qualified borrowers could get a mortgage with a down payment as low as 3.5%.
+FHA loans also are easier to get for borrowers with less-than-perfect credit — but they come with limits.

 - What Is an FHA Loan?